1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Packing Group:

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the regulations mentioned above.
+The classification of substances with multiple hazards must be determined following the criteria presented in the regulations mentioned above.
 Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

 16. REGULATORY INFORMATION